Greetings and Social Norms in China (How to Start Interactions Smoothly)

 • Purpose-driven interaction is normal

-You are not being ignored.
+You are usually not being ignored.
+The interaction is just being kept efficient.

 • Keep greetings brief